Auroratide/auroratide.com/content/posts/server-side-rendering-a-random-number/content.md

 And a bonus tip:

 * When you get stuck, ask for help!
-I was scratching my head for a while before asking the folks at [Stack Overflow](https://stackoverflow.com/questions/70714461/sveltekit-rendering-a-random-prop-is-different-between-server-and-client/70776238), and as a result I got not just a potential solution but learned more about how SvelteKit works.
+I was scratching my head for a while before asking the folks at [Stack Overflow](https://stackoverflow.com/questions/70714461/sveltekit-rendering-a-random-prop-is-different-between-server-and-client/70776238), and as a result I learned something new about how SvelteKit works.